TStream/RHTP_Heatmap/readme.txt

 Works with https://github.com/TStream/Ushahidi_Select_Multiple_Categories

 == Installation ==
-1. Copy the entire /heatmap/ directory into your /plugins/ directory.
+1. Copy the entire /RHTP_Heatmap/ directory into your /plugins/ directory.
+2. Change the premission on the directory and its contents to 755
-2. Activate the plugin.
+3. Activate the plugin.

 == Changelog ==